PeterLungNCSU/NHL/README.md

 </tbody>
 </table>

+Some teams have more of a history of winning than others and some teams have just been around for longer.
+Let's look at the distribution of win percentage.

 ``` r
 g1 <- ggplot(goalie_records, aes(x = Win.Percentage, , y = ..density..))
 g1 + geom_histogram(color = "white", fill = "darkgoldenrod1", bins = 35) + geom_density(color = "blue") + labs(title = "Histogram for Goalie Win Percentage")